textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Ensuring labels on an issue are current is largely the responsibility of the last person working on the issue.
 As assignees come and go on issues, they are responsible for make sure to change the labels accordingly.

 The Labels we use are fairly self explanatory, and their descriptions help clarify their purposes, too.
-In the next sections we’ll go over a few as they concern editorial workflow.
+The next sections go over a few as they concern editorial workflow.

 ### Collaborative editorial workflow

 The Assignees and Labels will expectedly change on Issues as a document proceeds through the phases of editorial development:

+1. proposing
-1. researching
+2. researching
-2. drafting
+3. drafting
-3. technical reviewing
+4. technical reviewing
-4. editing
+5. editing
-5. publishing (i.e. made live on docs website)
+6. publishing (i.e. made live on docs website)

 This isn’t a well-oiled machine and nobody is especially diligent about the workflow, but we try to fall into line for the sake of courtesy and not stepping on toes.

+#### Proposing

+This follows having created a new issue for a proposed topic.
+Before anyone assigns themselves to the issue, someone other than the issue creator must slap either a **DECLINED** or **APPROVED** label on it.

+If declined, the decliner must explain in the issue comments what the problem is, why, and what might be fixed for a green light, if anything can or should be.
+An additional **ON HOLD** label is added during this period and the issue is kept open.
+If no agreement is made to proceed with the topic, the **ON HOLD** label is removed, the **DECLINED** label remains, and the issue is closed.

+If approved, the prefix on the issue title is changed from `proposed:` to `page:`, making it a dedicated page issue, and the **APPROVED** label is removed.
+No assignee needs made at this point (anyone may then self-assign) and the issue is left open.

 #### Researching and drafting

-The person who first drafts a doc will naturally research the topic in order to know what to write and how best to organize concepts on the page.
-Thus, the assignee on a document for these two steps is *generally* the same person and only the labels will change as they transition from **researching** to **drafting**.
+The person who volunteers to draft a new doc (of revise an existing doc) will naturally research the topic in order to know what to write and how best to organize concepts on the page.
+Thus, the assignee on a document for these two steps is *generally* the same person and only the labels may change as they transition from **researching** to **drafting** to keep collaborators abreast of progress, or both labels can be applied at the same time.

 #### Technical reviewing

-Depending on the topic and scope of a document being drafted, it may need a different pair of eyes to do the technical review, namely a core developer, though anyone with the knowledge needed.
-This may happen during the draft process as a kind of back and forth, while keeping running commentary in the associated Issue, or it can happen after the author is done with the first draft.
+Depending on the topic and scope of a document being drafted, it may need a different pair of eyes to do the technical review, namely a core developer, though anyone with the sufficient knowledge of the functionality in question.
+This may happen during the draft process as a kind of back and forth, while keeping running commentary in the associated issue, or it can happen after the author is done with the first draft.

 If the author requests technical assistance while drafting, the reviewer’s name is added along with the authors as Assignees, and that is enough since the doc is still being drafted and the **drafting** label suffices in that case.